Frequently Asked Questions

 How is this made?

-Please be aware that due to the nature of the geological process, I am unable to expedite production beyond these timeframes.
-If you require an expedited order, a rush charge of up to 50% of the total order cost will apply.
-Thank you for your understanding and patience.
+Due to the nature of this geological and material-based process, I’m unable to expedite production beyond the stated timeframe.
+If you require a faster turnaround, a rush fee of up to 50% of the total order cost may be applied, depending on studio capacity.

 What is your shipping and exchange policy?